Three Latvian climbers die in fall from Mount McKinley in Alaska

 The three remaining members of the expedition, not injured in the accident, returned safely to a camp on the mountain after tending to their fallen climbing partners, the Park Service said.

-The Latvian Mountaineering Association said the three planned to descend from the 17,000-foot-level camp with the assistance of rescuers.
+The Latvian Mountaineering Association said the three planned to descend from the 5,181m camp with the assistance of rescuers.

-The mountain, a centerpiece of the surrounding park, is well known to locals and Alaska Natives as Denali, meaning "the high one" in the Athabascan indigenous language, although it was officially named in 1917 in honor of William McKinley, the 25th U.S. president, who was assassinated in 1901.
+The mountain, a centrepiece of the surrounding park, is well known to locals and Alaska natives as Denali, meaning “the high one” in the Athabascan indigenous language, although it was officially named in 1917 in honour of William McKinley, the 25th US president, who was assassinated in 1901.